-Having said that, networks and tools like Facebook are very important.
+Don't misunderstand.
+Networks and tools like Facebook are very important.
 We spend a lot of time helping our clients be more effective using them.
 In the beginning, it's fine to simply have a Facebook page for your practice.
 In fact, today it's the very best place to start.
 But an important objective over the long run is to begin building your own platform as suggested in the graphic.